-Have a taste of Tokyo’s coffee culture while experiencing a piece of Japanese history, Tokyo’s modern trends, and getting extra energy to keep you awake through the many long days of the Olympic and Paralympic Tokyo 2020.
+Have a taste of Tokyo’s coffee culture while experiencing a piece of Japanese history, Tokyo’s modern trends, and get an extra burst of energy during your visit to Japan.
 Whether you are looking for a place to sit down and relax, or something quick on-the-go, here is a short introduction to coffee in Japan, and how to get your hands on a cup of coffee.

 BY Karolina Höglind

 Coffee is a beloved beverage all over the world.
-Many people are grateful for its energizing effects, something you will need a lot of during the Tokyo 2020 Games.
+Many people are grateful for its energizing effects, something you will need throughout your busy itinerary in Japan.
 Although Japan is well known for their tea culture and traditions, the Japanese coffee scene has grown over the past decades and made its mark on Japanese culture.
 From a sophisticated cup of hand-drip black coffee, to a bottle of cold coffee milk after a hot bath at the local sento, or enjoying a sugary coffee creation (which also makes for a great photo opportunity), coffee has claimed its own place in the everyday lives and customs of the people in Japan.

 The coffee’s journey to the heart and homes of the Japanese was not an easy one.
 It started in Nagasaki around the 17th century, where it was brought in and drunk by the city’s Dutch residents.
 Its bitter taste did not suit the flavor palette of the Japanese at the time and reminded people of the taste of something burnt.
 When Japan opened its ports for international trade in the Meiji Period, the imported coffee was still not favored by most people.